Arsenal F.C.: 1925–1934: Herbert Chapman's legendary Gunners

 Arsenal's location and record-breaking salary offer lured star Huddersfield Town manager Herbert Chapman in 1925.
 Over the next five years, Chapman built a revolutionary new Arsenal.
-Firstly, he appointed an enduring new trainer, Tom Whittaker who would one day rise to become a fabled Arsenal manager himself.
+Firstly, he appointed a new trainer, Tom Whittaker who would one day rise to become a fabled Arsenal manager himself.
 With the help of player Charlie Buchan, implemented the nascent WM formation which would serve as a stable bedrock to his outfit.
-He also captured generational young talents such as Cliff Bastin and Eddie Hapgood, whilst also lavishing Highbury's high income on stars such as David Jack and Alex James.
+He also captured young talents such as Cliff Bastin and Eddie Hapgood, whilst also lavishing Highbury's high income on stars such as David Jack and Alex James.

 Transformed, Chapman's Arsenal claimed their first national trophy, the FA Cup in 1930, and League Championships followed in 1930–31 and 1932–33.
 Chapman also presided over off-pitch changes: white sleeves and shirt numbers were added to the kit; (Note: The new shirts are exhibited in The Arsenal Shirt.
 Newspaper accounts of the addition of white sleeves are provided by Mark Andrews.
 The contemporary discussion around the first use of shirt numbers, and its initial trial by Chelsea F.C., is provided by Neil Glackin.) a Tube station was named after the club; and the first of two opulent Art Deco stands was completed, with some of the first floodlights in English football.
 Suddenly, in the middle of the 1933–34 season, Chapman died of pneumonia.

 1934–1947: Shaw, Allison and the Second World War

-Chapman's death meant work was left to his colleagues Joe Shaw and George Allison, with both proving to be shrewd and consummate custodians of Chapman's excellent Arsenal team, seeing out a hat-trick of league wins with the 1933–34, 1934–35, and 1937–38 titles, and then furthermore winning the 1936 FA Cup.
+Chapman's death meant work was left to his colleagues Joe Shaw and George Allison, with both proving to be shrewd and consummate custodians of Chapman's Arsenal team, seeing out a hat-trick of league wins with the 1933–34, 1934–35, and 1937–38 titles, and then furthermore winning the 1936 FA Cup.

 World War II meant the Football League was suspended for seven years.
 While Arsenal were paraded by the nation as a symbol of solidarity with war efforts, the war took a huge toll on the team as the club had had more players killed than any top flight club.
 Furthermore, debt from reconstructing an ambitious North Bank Stand redevelopment greatly bled Arsenal's resources.

 1947–1962: Tom Whittaker's meteoric Gunners

 Despite this period of turbulence and churn, Arsenal returned to win the league in the second post-war season of 1947–48.
 This was Tom Whittaker's first season as manager, and meant the club equalled the champions of England record.
-Whittaker, despite his disarming humble and modest disposition, was oft-referred to as the "brains" behind charismatic Chapman's legendary Arsenal side.
+Whittaker, despite his humble and modest disposition, was oft-referred to as the "brains" behind Chapman's legendary Arsenal side.
 He gathered a successful and highly skilled Arsenal side in spite of greatly limited resources, with a fiery and expansive style that drove great fanfare at the time.

 They won a third FA Cup in 1950, and then won a record-breaking seventh championship in 1952–53, making Arsenal the most successful team in English history at the time.